AdaCore/spark2014/lrm/source/packages.rst

 #.
 The expression of an ``initial_condition_aspect`` appearing in a
    package Q has extended vsibility.
 It may reference declarations from the visible part of Q.
-#.
-Each *variable* declared in the visible part of a package Q and
-   appearing in the ``initial_condition_aspect`` of Q must be initialized during package elaboration.
-#.
-Each ``state_name`` declared package Q that is indirectly
-   referenced as a *global* through a function declared in the visible part of Q and applied in the ``initial_condition_aspect`` of Q must be initialized during package elaboration.

 .. centered:: **Static Semantics**